1. The Organization shall be known as the Wheatland Senior Hockey League

 c.
 Goalies are not considered imports.

 d.
-Each Team is allowed no more than six imports on their roster at any given time, not including goalies.
+Each Team is allowed up to six imports on their roster at any given time, not including goalies.

 e.
 Playing for five consecutive years with the same Team the Player becomes a local status.